Transformers: EarthSpark

-Transformers: EarthSpark is an animated action comedy television series based on the Transformers toyline by Hasbro.
+Transformers: EarthSpark is an American animated action comedy television series based on the Transformers toyline by Hasbro.
 It was developed by Dale Malinowski, Ant Ward and Nicole Dubuc for the streaming service Paramount+ and sister cable network Nickelodeon.
 The series is produced by Entertainment One in partnership with Nickelodeon Animation Studio, with animation services provided by Icon Creative Studio.

 The first season (consisting of 26 episodes) premiered on November 11, 2022.
 The second season, produced by Hasbro Entertainment, (consisting of 10 episodes) premiered on June 7, 2024.
 The third season (consisting of 8 episodes) premiered on October 25, 2024.
-The fourth and final season (consisting of two specials) will premiere on December 5, 2025.
+The fourth and final season, which consisted of two specials, premiered on December 5, 2025.

 Premise

 Fifteen years after the space bridge to Cybertron is destroyed, ending the civil war between the Autobots and the Decepticons, the Malto family relocates from Philadelphia to the small town of Witwicky, Pennsylvania.
 There, siblings Robby and Mo Malto witness the birth of a new breed of Earth-born Transformers called Terrans, who become emotionally bonded to the two via special cyber-sleeves on their arms.
 Now adopted into the family and being mentored by Bumblebee, the Terrans work with the Autobots, the former Decepticon leader Megatron, the organization G.H.O.S.T., and the children to protect their new life from the remaining rogue Decepticons and other villains while finding their place in the world.

-Season 2 starts one year later following the defeat and death of Mandroid.
+Season 2 starts one year later following the defeat of Mandroid.
 A group of Decepticons led by Starscream goes rogue sometime after the shattering of the Emberstone.
 It is now up to the Terrans, the Autobots, and the humans to collect the shards before the Decepticons do.
 This leads to the creation of the Chaos Terrans and the discovery of secrets about Witwicky itself.

 Season 3 starts right where Season 2 left off.
 The stakes get higher when the Quintessons get involved and threaten both the Maltos and Earth.

+Season 4 starts right where Season 3 left off.
+A terrible threat affects the entire universe, with the appearance of a powerful enemy from Cybertron, leading the Terrans, the Autobots and Maltos to their final battle.